joofixd/joofi-osu-skins/README.md

-# my osu! skins (these are mixed skins and other people's skins. not a single one is my original creation)
+# my osu! skins
-skins that i use frequently and/or like a lot
+these are mixed skins and other people's skins. not a single one is my original creation. they're all skins that i use frequently and/or like a lot

 # MAIN SKINS ARE LABELED